 The Company leases its facilities from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with a director of the Company, under non-cancellable operating leases.
-Following entry into a lease extension agreement in August 2022, the lease agreement requires monthly rental payments of \$15,048 through October 31, 2024.
+The lease agreement requires monthly rental payments of \$15,048 through October 31, 2024.
+The Company entered into a lease extension in September 2024, requiring periodic rental payments, totaling \$180,578, through October 2025.
 The Company is responsible for all maintenance, utilities, insurance, and taxes related to the facility.
 The Company has elected the practical expedient on not separating lease components from non-lease components.